Afonso-Silvestre/NOVA-FCT-VPN-GUIDE/README.md

 sudo snx-rs -s vpn.fct.unl.pt -u CLIP_USERNAME -o vpn_Username_Password -X true -T tcpt
 ```

-Where `CLIP_USERNAME` should be the the username for your clip login.
+Where `CLIP_USERNAME` is should be the username for your clip login.

 If you wish to not have to write this everytime, create a .sh file e.g. vpn.sh<br>
 For the first line of the file paste into it: